 After the essential structure design has been worked out, we will know the exact heights, angles and position for stairs.
-Then the design can start, we can talk you through different layout ends how much head height each area will have.
-We can explore other structural changes that could increase the height and unlock further usable spaces.
-With larger budget we can look at recessed balconies, doors and beautiful king post trusses.
+Then the design can start, we can talk you through different layout ends, and how much head height each area will have.
+We can explore other structural changes that could increase the height and unlock further usable spaces too.

 LOFT CONVERSION PERMITTED DEVELOPMENT RULES